soulwach900/Hoi4UniversalTranslator/README.md

 there are specific color characters, fonts etc... that may break the game interface so it is not guaranteed that it will work 100%

 ## Change Log

 - 0.1A : Much Faster Translation, Added In Output Colors
+- 0.2A : Fixed the Translation Not Showing Up

 ## Coming Soon